Saw (franchise): Box office performance

-The Saw series, when compared to other top-grossing American horror franchises - Alien vs. Predator, Candyman, Child's Play, The Conjuring, The Exorcist, The Evil Dead, Final Destination, Friday the 13th, Godzilla, Halloween, Hannibal Lecter, Hellraiser, I Know What You Did Last Summer, Jaws, A Nightmare on Elm Street, The Omen, Paranormal Activity, Psycho, The Purge, Scream, and The Texas Chainsaw Massacre - with figures adjusted for 2011 inflation, is the fifth-highest-grossing horror franchise in the United States and Canada at $457.4 million.
-This list is topped by Friday the 13th at $687.1 million, followed by the Nightmare on Elm Street series with $592.8 million, with the Hannibal Lecter film series closely behind with $588.7 million.
-Then comes Halloween with $557.5 million, and trailing behind the Saw franchise are the Scream series with $442.9 million, The Texas Chainsaw Massacre with $304.6 million, and lastly the Child's Play film series with approximately $203 million.
+The Saw series, when compared to the other top-grossing American horror series—A Nightmare on Elm Street, Child's Play, Friday the 13th, Halloween, Scream, and The Texas Chainsaw Massacre—and adjusting for 2023 inflation, is the fifth highest grossing series with $688.3 million.
+Halloween is the highest-grossing horror series in the United States at approximately $1.09 billion, with Friday the 13th in second at $908.4 million, The Nightmare on Elm Street series is in third with $793.5 million.
+The Scream film series is in fourth place with $779.5 million.
+The Texas Chainsaw Massacre series is in sixth with $459.7 million, and the Child's Play film series rounding out the list with $305.2 million.

 The box office numbers, unadjusted for inflation are as follows:

 Critical and public response

 On IGN's list of the top twenty-five film franchises of all time, the Saw series ranked as 25th.
+Rotten Tomatoes ranked the series as the 7th-best horror franchise of all time.

 Other media

 Video games

 Japanese video game company Konami currently owns the rights to the Saw interactive video game property.
 Konami stated in mid-2009 that they wanted to make Saw a series of video games to supplement the films.
-They also wish to make Saw their next big survival horror franchise next to their other property, Silent Hill.
+They also wished to make Saw their next big survival horror franchise next to their other property, Silent Hill.
 They stated that because Saw focuses on visual intensity and Silent Hill focuses on psychological terror, both could exist in the video game industry without directly competing against each other.

 The first game in the series, Saw, set between the first and second film in the series, was initially released on October 6, 2009, with a sequel Saw II: Flesh & Blood, released on October 19, 2010, for the Xbox 360 and PlayStation 3, ten days before the release of the seventh film, Saw 3D.

 David Tapp and Amanda Young were released as part of the downloadable Saw Chapter for the video game Dead by Daylight.

-A bundle featuring an operator dressed up as Billy the Puppet was released in Call of Duty: Warzone as part of the Haunting of Verdansk Halloween event.
+Billy the Puppet has appeared as a skin in the video games Call of Duty: Warzone, Call of Duty: Modern Warfare, Call of Duty: Mobile, and Fortnite, and in a decal and as a goal explosion in Rocket League.
+Billy the Puppet was also appeared on Delta Force in addition to the franchise-based chainsaw and weapon skins.

+In October 2021, Twisted Productions co-founders Burg and Koules confirmed a third Saw video game was in development for the PlayStation 5 and Xbox Series X.